-In this paper, we propose \code (Conservative State Value Estimation), a new offline RL approach.
-Unlike the above traditional methods that estimate conservative values by penalizing Q-function on OOD states or actions, \code directly penalizes the V-function on OOD states.
-We prove in theory that \code~ has tighter bounds on true state values in expectation than CQL, and same bounds as COMBO but under more general discounted state distributions, which leads to potentially more effective policy optimization in the data support.
-Our main contributions are as follows. \begin{itemize} \item The conservative state value estimation with related theoretical analysis.
-We prove that it lower bounds the real state values in expectation over any state distribution that is used to sample OOD states and is up-bounded by the real state values in expectation over the marginal state distribution of the dataset plus a constant term depending on only sampling errors.
-Compared to prior work, it allows more aspiring in-data policy optimization with conservative value guarantees. \item A practical actor-critic algorithm applying \code.
-The critic does conservative state value estimation, while the actor uses advantage weighted regression and explores states with conservative value guarantee to improve policy.
-In particular, we use a dynamics model to sample for penalizing and explore states that are directly reachable from the dataset. \item Experimental evaluation on continuous control tasks of Gym~\citep{brockman2016gym} and Adroit~\citep{rajeswaran2017learning} in D4RL~\citep{fu2020d4rl} benchmarks, showing that \code~ performs better than prior methods based on conservative Q-value estimation, and is strongly competitive among main SOTA algorithms. \end{itemize}
+In this paper, we propose \code (Conservative State Value Estimation), a novel offline RL approach.
+Unlike the above methods that estimate conservative values by penalizing the Q-function for OOD actions, \code directly penalizes the V-function for OOD states.
+We theoretically demonstrate that \code~ provides tighter bounds on in-distribution state values in expectation than CQL, and same bounds as COMBO but under more general discounted state distributions, which potentially enhances policy optimization in the data support.
+Our main contributions include: \begin{itemize} \item The conservative state value estimation with related theoretical analysis.
+We prove that it lower bounds the real state values in expectation over any state distribution that is used to sample OOD states and is up-bounded by the real state values in expectation over the marginal state distribution of the dataset plus a constant term depending on sampling errors.
+Compared to prior work, it enhances policy optimization with conservative value guarantees.

+\item A practical actor-critic algorithm implemented \code.
+The critic undertakes conservative state value estimation, while the actor uses advantage-weighted regression(AWR) and explores states with conservative value guarantee to improve policy.
+In particular, we use a dynamics model to sample OOD states that are directly reachable from the dataset, for efficient value penalizing and policy exploring.